ilabafrica/BLIS/README.md

 ![image](https://travis-ci.org/ilabafrica/iBLIS.svg?branch=master)

-kBLIS
+BLIS
 =====

-kBLIS is a port of the Basic Laboratory Information System (<a href="https://github.com/C4G/BLIS">BLIS</a>) to the Laravel PHP Framework by iLabAfrica.
+BLIS is a port of the Basic Laboratory Information System (<a href="https://github.com/C4G/BLIS">BLIS</a>) to the Laravel PHP Framework by iLabAfrica.
 BLIS was originally developed by C4G.

+You can test and view the application [here](blis.ilabafrica.ac.ke).

 Requirements
 ------------